Three Reasons Why Sleeping Pills May Not Be the Answer to Good Sleep

 There are plenty of reasons people can't sleep at night.
 Stress from work or family life, noisy neighbors, or an illness keeping you awake are all reasons many insomniacs may reach for the sleeping pills.
 While popping a pill may bring temporary relief, it could be doing much more harm than good in the long run.
 Here are three reasons why sleeping pills may not the answer to a good night sleep.

-You could become dependent on drugs
+You could become dependent on drugs.

 A sleeping pill is just that — a drug.
 Not only are there side effects that could interfere with your daily (and nightly) life, you may develop a tolerance that makes your body need to take more and more to enable the sleeping aids to work, in turn leading to even more side effects.
 And, according to a Wei-Shin Lai, MD, if you become dependent on sleep aids, when you try to go to sleep without them, you may experience withdrawal symptoms, and become anxious and unable to sleep, causing you to cycle back to taking the drugs.
 Additionally, nighttime sleep aids can interact with other medicines, potentially causing serious interactions.